IvoSt98/calculator-for-salary/README.md

 **Table Menu**
 + After successfully entering Option 2, the user will be directed to the Table Menu.
 This stage provides options for viewing and interacting with your data.
-+ A clear banner is presented, indicating that this is the Table Menu.
++ A clear banner is presented, indicating the Table Menu.
 ![Table Menu](readme-images/table-menu.png)
-1. Selecting Option 1 the user will be able to see the table without any calculations(just the raw information how it was added).
-When the option it choosen the user will be able to see the table with the table menu under it(to choose another option after that if he wants).
+1. Selecting Option 1, the user can see the table without any calculations(just the raw information on how it was added).
+When the option is chosen the user will be able to see the table with the table menu under it(to choose another option after that if he wants).
 ![Table Without Calculations](readme-images/table-without-calc.png)
-2. Selecting Option 2 the user will be able to see the table with all calculations applied.
-This view will include calculated totals and summaries.When the option it choosen the user will be able to see the table with the table menu under it(to choose another option after that if he wants).
+2. Selecting Option 2 the user can see the table with all calculations applied.
+This view will include calculated totals and summaries.
+When the option it chosen the user will be able to see the table with the table menu under it(to choose another option after that if he wants).
 ![Table With Calculations](readme-images/table-with-calc.png)
-3. Selecting Option 3(Go back) the user it will be send to the previos menu(Navigation menu).
+3. Selecting Option 3(Go back) the user will be sent to the previous menu(Navigation menu).

 **Input Validation Process**

-+ Each time users provide input, the program performs validation to ensure the data meets required standards.
++ Each time users provide input, the program performs validation to ensure the data meets the required standards.
 Before entering any data, users are informed about the specific type of input needed.

 + If an invalid input is detected, an error message is displayed, prompting users to re-enter their data.
 This process repeats in a loop until valid input is provided.